-In order to meet the stability requirements, the MIC24051 feedback voltage ripple should be in phase with the inductor current ripple and large enough to be sensed by the g_m amplifier and the error comparator.
-The recommended feedback voltage ripple is 20mV~100mV.
+In order to meet the stability requirements, the MIC24052 feedback voltage ripple should be in phase with the inductor current ripple and large enough to be sensed by the g_m amplifier and the error comparator. recommended feedback The voltage ripple 20mV~100mV.
 If a low-ESR output capacitor is selected, then the feedback voltage ripple may be too small to be sensed by the g_m amplifier and the error comparator.
 Also, the output voltage ripple and the feedback voltage ripple are not necessarily in phase with the inductor current ripple if the ESR of the output capacitor is very low.
 In these cases, ripple injection is required to ensure proper operation.
 Please refer to "Ripple Injection" subsection in Application Information for more details about the ripple injection technique.